bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> Not knowing things isn't dumb; pretending to know is.

 > magic is when you have expended more effort to achieve a trick than
 > observers think is reasonable.
 That you've spent hundreds of hours practising